karolsluszniak/angular-computed/README.md

 # angular-computed

 Computed property concept allows to produce more efficient and elegant scope properties.
-With **angular-computed** you get an easy way to define them using pattern similar to Dependency Injection, well known to all angular developers.
+With **$computed** you get an easy way to define them using pattern similar to Dependency Injection, well known to all angular developers.
 Here are some advantages:

 - views are simplified as you can use properties instead of function calls
 - efficiency is gained as computation function is invoked only once after variable change
-- computed properties are visually separated in controllers
+- computed properties are visually separated in controller code
-- definition syntax is consistent with core angular concepts
+- definition syntax is consistent with core Angular concepts

+Internally, **$computed** is very simple and mostly based on `$watch` ability of Angular Scope.
+It's just a tiny, clean pattern implementation.

 ## Usage

+First off, add `angular-computed.js` file to your project.
+You can download it from [here](https://raw.githubusercontent.com/karolsluszniak/angular-computed/master/angular-computed.js) or require bower `angular-computed` package.

-First off, add `ngComputed` as your app's dependency.
+Then, add `ngComputed` as your app's dependency:

 ```js
 var app = angular.module('app', ['ngComputed']);
 ```

-**angular-computed** works both with `controller as` syntax introduced in *angular 1.2* and with explicit `$scope` in controllers.
+**$computed** works both with `controller as` syntax introduced in Angular 1.2 and with explicit `$scope` injected into controllers, services etc.

 ### With `controller as`